-- A. Section 01 00 00 Quality Requirements: Tolerances. - B. Top Surface of Backfilling Under Paved Areas: Plus or minus 1 inch from required elevations. - 3.10 FIELD QUALITY CONTROL - A. Section 01 00 00 Execution Requirements: Testing, adjusting, and balancing. - B. Determine compaction characteristics of materials in accordance with ASTM D698. - C. Classify soils in accordance with ASTM D2487. - D. Perform in place compaction tests in accordance with the following: - 1.
-Density Tests: ASTM D1556 (USBR EM 7205), ASTM D2937, ASTM D4564 (USBR EM 7215), or ASTM D6938, as directed by the Engineer. - 2.
-Moisture Tests: ASTM D2216 (USBR EM 5300), ASTM D6938 with adjustment per ASTM D4718, ASTM D4959 or ASTM D4643, as directed by the Engineer. - E. When tests indicate Work does not meet specified requirements, remove Work, replace, compact, and retest at no additional cost to the Owner.
+- A. Section 01 00 00 Quality Requirements: Tolerances. - B. Top Surface of Backfilling Under Paved Areas: Plus or minus 1 inch from required elevations.

+- A. Section 01 00 00 Execution Requirements: Testing, adjusting, and balancing. - B. Determine compaction characteristics of materials in accordance with ASTM D698. - C. Classify soils in accordance with ASTM D2487. - D. Field moisture content measured as specified in Section 31 23 23 Backfill. - E. Unit weight of in-place compacted material shall be measured as specified in Section 31 23 23 Backfill. - F. Perform in place compaction tests as specified in Section 31 23 23 Backfill. - G. When tests indicate Work does not meet specified requirements, remove Work, replace, compact, and retest at no additional cost to the Owner.